-There is a special sort of satisfaction that comes from knowing you’ve visited the locations of your favorite films.
-Even more gratifying is seeing a place you know and love appear alongside Leonardo DiCaprio or Brad Pitt.
+There is a special sort of satisfaction that comes from visiting the locations of your favorite films.
+But even more gratifying is seeing a place you know and love appear alongside legends like Leonardo DiCaprio or Tom Hanks.
 New England may be a far reach from the bright lights of Hollywood, but every once in a while, we do make an award-winning appearance.

-Maine, home to the infamous Stephen King, is often the backdrop of horror films.
-Lake Placid (1999), The Mist (2007), The Uninvited (2009), and DarkShadows (2012) all take place in quintessential small towns of Maine, and with few exceptions, Maine is used for the stuff of nightmares.
+Maine, home to the legendary Stephen King, has often been the backdrop of horror films.
+Lake Placid (1999), The Mist (2007), The Uninvited (2009), DarkShadows (2012), and It (1990, 2017) all take place in quintessential small towns of Maine, and with few exceptions, Maine is used for the stuff of nightmares.
 Despite the dark themes, the filmmakers have managed to pick some incredible sights.

 SEE MORE: Best Public Gardens in New England

 With the filming of Jaws on Martha’s Vineyard in 1975, Steven Spielberg made “Jaws Bridge” famous.
 Today, swimmers use the bridge as a makeshift diving board to jump into the cool (and shark-free) waters below.

 Connecticut, with its proximity to New York City, is second only to Massachusetts when it comes to film activity.
 Many well-known films have hit its streets, among them: Mr. Deeds (2002), Jacknife (1989), The Stepford Wives (1975), and Indiana Jones and the Kingdom of the Crystal Skull (2008).